 - Promoting our quality care services to new customers and new carers

 Search our vacancies to discover the latest opportunities at Helping Hands.
-Alternatively, for an informal chat about joining our team, email Kim or speak to her on 07805 626091, or email Kate or call her on 07736 887004.
+Alternatively, get in touch for an informal chat about joining our team, or call Kim on 07805 626091 or Amy on 01789 767951.

 Meet our Sales and Marketing Director

 Having worked for Helping Hands since 2004, Lindsey has seen a huge increase in demand for home care services during that time.
 “The current social and economic climate means that, now more than ever, people need to be aware of all of their options,” she said.
 “It’s our job to show the alternative to nursing and residential care homes, and that care in the home is possible from just 30 minutes through to full-time live-in care.”